-I would recommend publishing it on Amazon Kindle platform because your ebook gets hosted on Amazon.com and other TLDs of Amazon.
+I would recommend publishing it on the Amazon Kindle platform because your ebook gets hosted on Amazon.com and other TLDs of Amazon.
 It is great for SEO.

 Amazon’s domain has a high domain authority and your content will easily rank on the search engines.

-You can see from the above result, Amazon is ranking No.1 for the keyword above my blog because of their domain authority.
+You can see from the above result, that Amazon is ranking No.1 for the keyword above my blog because of their domain authority.

 Amazon is also running ads on Google from their ad budget for driving more transactions in their platform, which indirectly helps me get free paid advertising because I have put up the ebook on sale at Amazon.

 Print books are also great for content marketing.
-Print books can help you with offline content marketing and acts as a heavy business card.
+Print books can help you with offline content marketing and acts as heavy business card.

-If you go to a sales meeting with a prospective client or for an interview, you will be able to give the a copy of your book to them and it would always be with them.
+If you go to a sales meeting with a prospective client or for an interview, you will be able to give them a copy of your book to them and it would always be with them.
 No one throws away a book.
 And it will be on their desk or shelf for a long time and they keep getting reminders of your personal brand.